-- significant financial difficulty of the borrower or issuer; - a breach of contract such as a default; - the restructuring of a loan or advance by the Company on terms that the Company would not consider otherwise; or - it is probable that the borrower will enter bankruptcy or other financial reorganisation.
+- significant financial difficulty of the borrower or issuer; - a breach of contract such as a default: - the restructuring of a loan or advance by the Company on terms that the Company would not consider otherwise; or - it is probable that the debtor will enter bankruptcy or other financial reorganisation. - the disappearance of an active market for a security because of financial difficulties.